maltecl/pulp/README.md

 ## Why does this exist?
 As far as I am aware of, there are currently three other projects (I will link them here), that do the LiveView for go thing.
 I wrote my own version, because I wanted it to be as simple as writing LiveView components and also because I wanted to learn the details.
+I wrote the template language, because of technical details, but also, because I wanted it to feel more like react, where you can refer to your code directly.
+This makes for faster developement and, because the template code is compiled to go code, you also get type safety.

 ## What's planned?